accordproject/markdown-editor/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/952fdc5d-a2bb-4895-a375-25ea1c6f30d8/deploy-status)](https://app.netlify.com/sites/accordproject-markdown-editor/deploys) [![npm version](https://badge.fury.io/js/%40accordproject%2Fmarkdown-editor.svg)](https://badge.fury.io/js/%40accordproject%2Fmarkdown-editor)

-This is a React component for a rich text editor that can read and write [CommonMark](https://commonmark.org) Markdown text.
-The editor uses [Slate](https://docs.slatejs.org/).
+This repo contains two React-based editors:
+1. A WYSIWYG  [Slate](https://docs.slatejs.org/)-based editor that edits rich text and calls an `onChange` callback with the modified Slate DOM and the [CommonMark](https://commonmark.org markdown serilization.
+2. A TextArea-based markdown editor that edits markdown text and calls an `onChange` callback with the equivalent Slate DOM and the modified markdown text.

+Using these editors you could allow people to either edit rich formatted text using markdown (and provide a WYSIWYG preview), or allow them to edit using a WYSIWYG editor and use markdown for persistence.

-The editor is plugin based and includes a static formatting toolbar.
+The editor is plugin-based and includes a formatting toolbar.
+Plugins are used to extend the core editor with support with new formatting functionality and/or new types of blocks.

 This component is Apache-2 licensed Open Source.
 Contributors welcome!